arangodb/docs/3.11/aql/operations-replace.md

 allowed, too).
 The `OLD` pseudo-value can be used to refer to document revisions before the replace, and `NEW` refers to document revisions after the replace.

-Both `OLD` and `NEW` will contain all document attributes, even those not specified in the replace expression.
+Both `OLD` and `NEW` contain all document attributes, even those not specified in the replace expression.